NUSELO-CS/ukcs-rankings/README.md

 This is a BETA port of the original ukcs-rankings methodology to a fully automated project and open-sourced model.

+The latest rankings can be [viewed online here](https://nuselo.streamlit.app/Rankings)

 ## Methodology

 Players play in UKCS events, UKCS leagues and international leagues.
 This ranking system combines players results to generate rankings of the teams.